Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

     MAP@5 = \frac{1}{U} \sum_{u=1}^{U}  \sum_{k=1}^{min(n,5)} P(k)

-Where *U* is the number of images, *P(k)* is the precision at cutoff *k*, and *n* is the number predictions per image.
+Where **U** is the number of images, **P(k)** is the precision at cutoff **k**, and **n** is the number predictions per image.

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.
+The benchmark used in this case is a pHash Benchmark with a score of 0.36075.

+This benchmark result was achieved through using a technique known as Perceptual hashing<sup>[8]</sup>.
+The pHash algorithm produces a fingerprint for each image which are analogous if features in the images are similar.
+This technique has been used previously to identify cases of online copyright infringement, and also in digital forensics work, due to its ability to have a correlation between hashes so similar images can be identified.

+The pHash technique is able to identify which whale IDs the image is most similar to and then submit the top 5 for each image.
+This result set was measured using the MAP formula above to get a Mean Average Position score of 0.36075.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_